tecnay72-tech/pojavlauncherteam.github.io/markdown/wiki/index.md

-# Welcome to the PojavLauncher Wiki!
+# Welcome to the PojavLauncbnher Wiki!
 ____
 * Get started by [installing Pojavlauncher](./getting_started/INSTALL)!
 * Got a question?
 Check out our [FAQ](./faq/INSTALLATIONOFMODSRPWORLDS)!